apache/drill/_docs/getting-started/010-drill-introduction.md

 the semi-structured and rapidly evolving data coming from modern Big Data applications, while still providing the familiarity and ecosystem of ANSI SQL, the industry-standard query language.
-Drill provides plug-and-play integration with existing Apache Hive and Apache HBase deployments.Apache Drill 0.5 offers the following key features:
+Drill provides plug-and-play integration with existing Apache Hive and Apache HBase deployments.
+Apache Drill offers the following key features:

   * Low-latency SQL queries